 - Enhanced reporting options to link findings from the questionnaires to participation at home, in school, and the community.

-- Manual entry: Option to use paper forms to administer the questionnaires, then use the Q-global system to score and generate reports.
+- Manual entry: gives you the option to use paper forms to administer the questionnaires, then score on Q-global and generate reports.

-- The first option is to pay per-report.
-Customers who administer this assessment only a few times each year, or those who want the flexibility to pay only as the assessment is used, may prefer this option.
+Pay per-report: suitable for customers who administer this assessment a few times each year, or those who want the flexibility to pay only as the assessment is used.

-- The second option is to select an "unlimited use" subscription, where one user of this assessment gets unlimited scoring and reporting for a year.
-This may be a better option for customers who administer this measure several times each year - and don't want to worry about keeping track of their report expenses.
+- Unlimited use subscription: which provides one user, access to unlimited scoring and reporting for a year.
+This option is suited to customers who administer this assessment several times each year - and don't want to worry about keeping track of their report expenses.

 Please note there is no onscreen administration included in the scoring subscription.
 Customers selecting this option must manually enter data in order for scores and reports to be generated.